MahdiAll99/MEDimage/docs/configuration_file.rst

 .. note::
     initializing the :ref:`pre-radiomics checks settings<Pre-checks Parameters>`
-    is optional and can be done later while using the ``DataManager`` instance.
+    is optional and can be done in the ``DataManager`` instance initialization step.

 Processing Parameters
 ---------------------